Pedermar/schh-website-class/_posts/4-2-25 2nd Attempt-Markdown-formatting.md

 tags: markdown
 ---

-# Common sunflower - MARK
+# Common sunflower - MARK 2nd Attempt

+2nd Attempt

 The **common sunflower** (*Helianthus annuus*) is a species of large annual forb of the daisy family Asteraceae.
 The common sunflower is harvested for its edible oily seeds, which are often eaten as a snack food.
 They are also used in the production of cooking oil, as food for livestock, as bird food, and as a plantings in domestic gardens for aesthetics.
 Wild plants are known for their multiple flower heads, whereas the domestic sunflower often possesses a single large flower head atop an unbranched stem.